thebrewery-craft-templates/nodejs-cloud-code/README.md

 > Please make sure you have PostgreSQL client and server installed on your local machine.
 You can also install pgadmin4 to manage your database.
 And create the database that you will use for your local instance.

-Make necessary adjusments to your `parse-config.js` if needed.
+Make necessary adjustments to your `parse-config.js` if needed.
 Keep in mind that this configuration will **only** affect your local Parse Server.
 It will look something like this:

 ```javascript
 module.exports = {